Welcome

 Introduction

 In any civil dispute reaching court, the parties will present evidence to support their version of events.
 Two fundamental concepts govern how this evidence is evaluated: the burden of proof and the standard of proof.
 The burden of proof determines which party has the responsibility to prove a particular fact.
 The standard of proof sets the level of certainty the court must reach before it can accept a fact as proven.
-A clear understanding of these principles is essential for understanding how civil claims are decided.
+These concepts operate issue-by-issue, and more than one burden may be live at the same time on different issues (for example, the claimant’s cause of action and a defendant’s positive defence).

 Key Term: Burden of Proof